NebulaUI/nebula/src/modules/InlineList/description.md

-Strips list styling from HTML lists and stacks vertically.
+* Strips list styling from HTML lists and stacks the items horizontally.

-List items can optionally be spaced across all or specified breakpoints (mobile first).
+* List items can optionally be spaced across all or specified breakpoints (mobile first).
+* Anything can be nested inside of the list items, images, test, any other component.